 PGs are given the opportunity to rise to position of leadership in the Corps of Cadets.
 Regardless of their individual goals, all PGs are full members of the Corps of Cadets.
 MMA provides an outstanding preparation for young men and women considering military college options.

-The Postgraduate students are given the opportunity for instruction on the SAT/ACT tests to improve their scores.
+The Postgraduate students are given the opportunity for instruction on the SAT test to improve their scores.